chickbong221/FCL/README.md

-# Continual Federated Learning Benchmark
+# Federated Continual Learning Benchmark

 ## Overview
-Continual Federated Learning (CFL) Benchmark is a standardized evaluation framework for assessing continual learning methods in federated settings.
-It provides datasets, evaluation metrics, and baseline implementations to facilitate research in CFL.
+Federated Continual Learning (FCL) Benchmark is a standardized evaluation framework for assessing continual learning methods in federated settings.
+It provides datasets, evaluation metrics, and baseline implementations to facilitate research in FCL.

 ## Features
 - **Diverse Datasets**: Supports multiple datasets commonly used in CFL research.